Chadayamangalam Assembly constituency

-Chadayamangalam is a legislative assembly constituency in the south-eastern area of Kollam district in Kerala, India.
-It is one among the 11 assembly constituencies in the district.
+Chadayamangalam is a legislative assembly constituency in the southeast of Kollam district in Kerala, India.
+It is one among the evening assembly constituencies in the district.
 As of the 2021 assembly elections, the current MLA is J. Chinchu Rani of CPI.

 Structure

-As per the recent changes on assembly constituency delimitations, the Chadayamangalam assembly constituency consists of Alayamon Panchayat in Punalur Taluk and Chadayamangalam, Chithara, Elamad, Ittiva, Kadakkal, Nilamel and Velinalloor Panchayats in Kottarakkara Taluk.
+As per the recent changes on Assembly constituency delimitations, Chadayamangalam Assembly constituency consists of Alayamon Panchayat in Punalur Taluk and Chadayamangalam, Chithara, Elamad, Ittiva, Kadakkal, Nilamel and Velinalloor Panchayats in Kottarakkara Taluk.